nens/threedi-docs/source/a_releasenotes.rst

 Usage
 ^^^^^^

 We are happy to introduce a brand new usage `page <https://usage.3di.lizard.net>`_.
 Users will have an overview of their use of 3Di.
-This contains the time spend and available for simulations, how many sessions are currently available and who is simulating at that moment.
+This contains the time spend and the time still available for simulations, how many sessions are currently available and who is simulating at that moment.
 Moreover an overview is given of all simulations that have been performed.

 Surface source and sink terms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 After the Carnival release, it is possible to add a surface source and sink term to your 3Di model.
 The surface source and sink term will allow users to add or substract water from your 2D surface domain.
 This can be used for many purposes.
-An example could be a simplified method to capture evapotranspiration effects during your simulation.
+An example, could be a simplified method to capture evapotranspiration effects during your simulation.
 This feature will only be available via the API.
-In a follow-up release of 3Di, we will support not only for timeseries, but also for time-varying rasters.
+In a follow-up release of 3Di, we will support not only time-series, but also time-varying rasters.
 In the example mentioned above, it would allow for a time-varying evapotranspiration based on satellite imagery.
-The description of the :ref:`sssdischarges` is already available.
+A more detailed description of the :ref:`sssdischarges` is given wit the surface sources and sinks.

 Download option for migrated SpatiaLite files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^